wttech/Sling-Query/README.md

 ### `.slice(from[, to])`

-Reduce the collection to a subcollection specified by a given range.
+Reduce the collection to a sub-collection specified by a given range.
 Both `from` and `to` are inclusive and 0-based indices.
-If the `to` parameter is not specified, the whole subcollection starting with `from` will be returned.
+If the `to` parameter is not specified, the whole sub-collection starting with `from` will be returned.

     // let's assume that resource have 4 children: child1, child2, child3 and child4
     $(resource).children().slice(1, 2); // return child1 and child2